Timothy Olyphant: 1995–2003: Early supporting roles

 Olyphant also had supporting roles in the musical comedy Rock Star, the crime drama Auggie Rose, and the romantic comedy Head Over Heels (all 2001).
 He starred in the short film Doppelganger (2001) and appeared in an episode of the Sci-Fi Channel horror series Night Visions (2002).

 The independent drama Coastlines made its debut at the 2002 SXSW Festival, but failed to find a distributor until 2006.
 Olyphant starred opposite Josh Brolin as an ex-con who returns to his Florida hometown to collect a $200,000 debt.
 Kevin Crust of the Los Angeles Times wrote that he "possesses the kind of thousand-yard stare that suggests something deeper going on," while Owen Gleiberman of Entertainment Weekly remarked that "Olyphant, in the sort of role that Paul Newman used to swagger through, has a star's easy command."
 However, Todd McCarthy of Variety felt his performance "sort of floats along".

-Olyphant's most high-profile role of 2003 was in the Vin Diesel-starring action film A Man Apart.
-Desson Howe of the Washington Post remarked that Olyphant "gets a kudo or two for [having] the good sense to realize he's playing one of the movie's many one-dimensional characters, so he might as well have insane fun".
+Olyphant's most high-profile role of 2003 was in A Man Apart, an action film starring Vin Diesel.
+Desson Howe of The Washington Post remarked that Olyphant "gets a kudo or two for [having] the good sense to realize he's playing one of the movie's many one-dimensional characters, so he might as well have insane fun".
 Similarly, Mick LaSalle of the San Francisco Chronicle noted that "the most lively character in "A Man Apart" turns out [to be] a middling drug dealer played to the hilt by Timothy Olyphant."
 He appeared in the film adaptation of Stephen King's horror novel Dreamcatcher as one of four friends attacked by parasitic aliens.
 The film was poorly reviewed, with David Rooney of Variety remarking: "Only Lee and Olyphant come close to hitting the right note of tongue-in-cheek humor that might have made all this palatable.
 Unfortunately, they're the first to go."
 Also in 2003, he appeared in the independent ensemble drama The Safety of Objects.

 Olyphant received widespread praise for his 2004 performance as a porn film producer in the comedy The Girl Next Door.
 He was initially reluctant to audition for the part, feeling it was too similar to some of his previous roles but, "as my manager dutifully reminded me, not many people saw those movies."
 Mick LaSalle of the San Francisco Chronicle described the character of Kelly as "a leering, magnetic, frightening, glad-handing, easily-amused, hyper-sensitive, utterly deceitful, maddeningly likable wild man.
 When Olyphant is on screen, there's the feeling that things might go anywhere."
 A.O.
 Scott of The New York Times remarked that the part was played with "a throwaway inventiveness" while Kenneth Turan of the Los Angeles Times felt it was played "with wonderful comic zest".
 David Edelstein of Slate enjoyed his "spaced-out volatility.
 Olyphant's Kelly is a brilliant synthesis of poses."
 Joe Leydon of Variety said he "strikes an impressively deft balance of hearty amiability and understated menace in his scene-stealing turn".